-Some of the books on Stata that I particularly like are Sophia Rabe-Hesketh and Brian Everitt's A Handbook of Statistical Analyses using Stata (4th Edition), Lawrence Hamilton's Statistics with Stata (updated for version 12).
-One of my favorites statistical modeling books is Scott Long and Jeremy Freese's Regression Models for Categorical Dependent Variables Using Stata (2nd Edition), updated following the release of version 8.
-All three books include useful tutorials introducing Stata.
-Section 2.10 of the book by Long and Freese is a set of recommended practices that should be read and followed faithfully by every aspiring Stata programmer.
+Good introductions to Stata include Alan C. Acock's A Gentle Introduction to Stata, now in its fifth edition, and Lawrence Hamilton's Statistics with Stata (updated for version 12).
+One of my favorites statistical modeling books is Scott Long and Jeremy Freese's Regression Models for Categorical Dependent Variables Using Stata (3rd edition); Section 2.10 of this book is a set of recommended practices that should be read and followed faithfully by every aspiring Stata data analyst.
 Another book I like is Michael Mitchell's excellent A Visual Guide to Stata Graphics, which was written specially to introduce the new graphs in version 8 and is now in its 3rd edition.
-Two useful (but more specialized) references written by the developers of Stata are An Introduction to Survival Analysis Using Stata (3rd Edition), by Mario Cleves, William Gould, Roberto Gutierrez and Julia Marchenko, and Maximum Likelihood Estimation with Stata (4th Edition) by William Gould, Jeffrey Pitblado, and Brian Poi.
+Two useful (but more specialized) references written by the developers of Stata are An Introduction to Survival Analysis Using Stata (revised 3rd edition), by Mario Cleves, William Gould and Julia Marchenko, and Maximum Likelihood Estimation with Stata (4th edition) by William Gould, Jeffrey Pitblado, and Brian Poi.
 Readers interested in programming Stata will find Christopher F. Baum's An Introduction to Stata Programming (2nd edition) and William Gould’s The Mata Book: A Book for Serious Programmers and Those Who Want to Be both invaluable.

 Continue with 2.
 Data Management